This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 useful with it.
 For example, to parse data from the bank collection you saw in the previous section, you might create

-The Java class in Example 170 defines a schema and constraints: i.e., you’re expecting field names such
+This Java class defines a schema and constraints: you’re expecting field names such

 as name and balance with types String and int, respectively.
 More accurately, this is an example of